Felice Bauer: Kafka

 She saved Kafka's more than 500 letters to her, which were published as Letters to Felice; her letters to him did not survive.
-Elias Canetti titled his book on the letters Kafka's Other Trial / The Letters to Felice, referring to Kafka's novel The Trial, which he describes as "a novel ... in which Kafka's engagement to Felice is re-imagined as the mysterious and menacing arrest of the hero".
-Michiko Kakutani notes in a review for The New York Times, "Kafka's Kafkaesque Love Letters" that Kafka's letters have:
+Elias Canetti titled his book on the letters Kafka's Other Trial: The Letters to Felice, alluding to Kafka's novel The Trial, which Canetti describes as "a novel ... in which Kafka's engagement to Felice is reimagined as the mysterious and menacing arrest of the hero".
+Michiko Kakutani notes in her review for The New York Times, "Kafka's Kafkaesque Love Letters", that Kafka's correspondence with Felice:

-[the] earmarks of his fiction: the same nervous attention to minute particulars; the same paranoid awareness of shifting balances of power; the same atmosphere of emotional suffocation – combined, surprisingly enough, with moments of boyish ardor and delight.
+has all the earmarks of his fiction: the same nervous attention to minute particulars; the same paranoid awareness of shifting balances of power; the same atmosphere of emotional suffocation – combined, surprisingly enough, with moments of boyish ardor and delight.

 Later life

 In 1919, she married Moritz Marasse, a partner in a private bank in Berlin.
 They had two children, Heinz (1920–2012) and Ursula (1921–1966).
 With the rise of the Nazis in the 1930 elections, the family moved to Switzerland, with financial loss.
 They settled there in 1931 and moved to the United States in 1936.
 She ran a store selling knitting ware made by her and her sister Else.
 Her husband died in 1950.
 In financial trouble due to an illness, she sold her letters from Kafka to the publisher Salman Schocken in 1955.
 She died in Rye, New York.